Sixth Round: Atheist's Post

 If God exists, God’s values are God’s values, which make them subjective by definition.
 Moral laws derived from those values would likewise be subjective.

 Now let’s get on to part B where you indict atheism and offer the actions of many atheists as evidence.
 I hope that what I say here won’t do more harm than good, but I feel compelled to respond strongly.
 While you are unlikely to credit my opinion on this, I sincerely believe you are damaging your ministry and the community that has developed on CARM.
 I hope you will take what follows in the constructive spirit with which it is intended.

-Matt5: So Chad, given the evidence and the presuppositions that the great majority of atheists hold to subjective morality, (I have not yet encountered an atheist who claims absolute morals), what can you offer us as a vindication that atheists are trustworthy sin they apparently blatantly violate the rules.
+Matt5: So Chad, given the evidence and the presuppositions that the great majority of atheists hold to subjective morality, (I have not yet encountered an atheist who claims absolute morals), what can you offer us as a vindication that atheists are trustworthy since they apparently blatantly violate the rules

 You also offer an extensive list of violations.